burodepeper/fifteen/README.md

 ### Known issues

 - Glyphs with (complex) diacritics will most likely be clipped in certain software, especially on Windows.
+- Many text editors do not support kerning in proportionally sized fonts.

 ---